mikeHTweety/awesome-tshirts/readme.md

 Feel free to open an issue or do a pull request with designs you like.

-## 🎨 Illustrated developer t-shirt list
+## 🎨 Awesome Illustrated developer t-shirt list

 These are t-shirts that contain illustration besides a text.